What is a Stroke?

 - Exercising on a regular basis

-Having a routine check-up might reduce the risk of developing stroke in the future.
+Regular health checks to screen for blood pressure , lipids and sugars might reduce the risk of developing stroke in the future